-My Vacation Lady is receiving more and more requests for vacations including grandparents, parents and kids.
+My Vacation Lady is receiving more and more requests for vacations for 3 and sometimes 4 generations of families.
 Sometimes it’s for a special celebration–

 - A graduation

 - A retirement

 - or just because the families live so far apart.

 With age ranges ranging from infants to grandparents, different personalities and different vacation styles, it’s essential to have a strategy for planning a vacation like this.

 In our family’s case, our son, daughter in law and infant grandson just came back from Aruba with her parents and siblings.
 It was a great bonding experience for grandma and grandpa to spend quality time with the baby in a relaxed environment.
 We recommended an all inclusive property just so that it was easier to have access to food all day with an infant rather than having to go off the resort grounds for many meals.

 What are some of the things to consider when planning for a multi-generational vacation are:

 - Budget– unless 1 person (or couple) is footing the bill for the vacation, it’s important to establish what each family member is willing to pay.
 If you don’t establish the budget upfront, you can spin your wheels checking out location after location, resort after resort and come up with nothing that everyone can decide on.
 Your idea of reasonable may not be your brother’s idea of reasonable.

 - How far are you willing to travel– With families spread out all over the country, do you want someplace in between OR do you want a destination that is just relatively easy for all members to get to?
 Just some thoughts here: